The Best Banff Activities That You Will Love

 Moraine Lake Lodge is a beautiful and modern lodge made of thick wood beams with lots of large glass windows to enjoy the beautiful views.

 Here is a map of Moraine Lake.
 Moraine Lake Road is only open from mid-June through mid-October.
-From July through September, it can get very crowded, and they limit the number of people who can go.
-So, it’s best to go before 9 or after 5.
-Moraine Lake Lodge is located at 1 Moraine Lake Rd, Lake Louise, AB T0L 1E0, Canada.
+It can get very crowded from July through September, and they limit the number of people who can go.
+So, it’s best to go before nine or after five.Moraine Lake Lodge is located at 1 Moraine Lake Rd, Lake Louise, AB T0L 1E0, Canada.

 Lake Minnewanka, meaning “water of the spirits” in the language of one of the local Native tribes, is another glacier lake.
 It’s over 13 miles (21 km) long and the second-longest lake in the Canadian Rockies’ mountain parks.
 This lake is fed by the Cascade River as well as a number of streams from the nearby mountains.

-This lake is not one of the top Banff activities to see as Lake Louise is more popular.
+This lake is not one of the top Banff activities to see, as Lake Louise is more popular.
 However, if you have the time, it’s worth seeing.

 The map for Lake Minnewanka is here.

-High Tea at Fairmont Banff Springs Hotel
+5. Enjoy High Tea at Fairmont Banff Springs Hotel

 This hotel may now be a Fairmont hotel, though it often goes by its original name, Banff Springs Hotel.
 It opened back in 1888 and was built by the Canadian Pacific Railway.
 This hotel was one of the earliest of the grand railway hotels built in Canada.